bcgov/nr-spar/README.md

 To run the unit tests all you need is `yarn test`.
 For end-to-end test you need to run `yarn cypress run` to run on console or `yarn cypress open` to use the Cypress IDE.

+> Note that to run locally you'll need those environment variables: CYPRESS_USERNAME and CYPRESS_PASSWORD

+> Note that to run on github you'll need those secret variables: CYPRESS_USERNAME and CYPRESS_PASSWORD

+For more details about end-to-end tests check out our [confluence page](https://apps.nrs.gov.bc.ca/int/confluence/display/FSADT2/Test+strategy)

 Before writing your first line of code, please take a moment and check out our [CONTRIBUTING](CONTRIBUTING.md) guide.